Sick Days – Regular Sector (Day)

 You must notify the College (your Sector Dean’s office) as soon as possible, and you must identify exactly which classes have to be cancelled.
 Each Dean has a phone number dedicated to absences, so you can call anytime.
 Your absence will be posted on the Cancelled Classes board and on the College website.

 Upon your return to work, you will need to fill out a Certificate of Absence as promptly as possible.
 The form is available from Human Resources (4B.7), from your Sector Dean, and on the Dawson website (in the ‘Online Forms’ section).
-Clearly indicate on the Certificate of Absence whether you were unavailable for only half a day (e.g. for a medical appointment).
+Clearly indicate on the Certificate of Absence the duration of your absence: you must indicate 6.5 hours of absence for a full-day and 3.25 hours for a half-day (these numbers are independent of the number of hours of class time during the day).

 The College may request that you provide a medical certificate any time you take a sick day.
 However, the College usually does not do this unless your absence extends beyond five (5) days.
 If a medical certificate is requested from a teacher absent for fewer than 4 days, it is at the College’s expense.